takayuki-serato/git-workshop/README.md

 Hello World!

-The quick brown fox
+The quick brown fox and cat
 jumped over the
-lazy dog
+lazy frog

 Then the lazy dog
 ate my homework

 Then my teacher ate the dog.

 The end